 - Think of the questions people are typing into search engines that are relevant to your business and create content targeting the answers.

 7. Promote your website.

 Once your business website is up and running, let people know about it.
-Post on your social media accounts and consider running a promotion for the first wave of customers who make an online order.
+Post on your social media accounts, and consider running a promotion for the first wave of customers who make an online order.
 You can also use your customer directory to craft an email newsletter with your update.

 And don’t forget about word-of-mouth marketing.
 As you engage with customers and clients in person, let them know about your website and what it has to offer.
 Consider putting up a sign at your business with the URL for your website or QR codes that take consumers directly to your page.
-You can find more ways to increase orders through your website here.

 8. Track your website metrics.

 Just like you use your internal dashboard to track the success of your products and services, you’ll want to use an analytics tool to check in on the health of your website.
 How much traffic is your website driving?
 How much of it is coming from search?
 What are your most popular and least popular pages?
 What is your top competition?

 Square Online has a reports page that can help you answer these questions as you look to grow your web presence.